navxio/neode/README.md

 ### Intro

-This config is actually an extension of the excellent lazyvim.org distro which i have modulated for my own purposes.
+This config is an extension of the excellent lazyvim.org distro.
 It has most of the core power of lazyvim which includes:

 - multiple web languages support
 - powerful editing with lsp based features